neondatabase/website/content/docs/guides/aws-lambda.md

 - A Neon account.
 If you do not have a Neon account, see [Sign up](https://neon.tech/docs/get-started-with-neon/signing-up/) for instructions.
 - An AWS account.
 If you do not have one, you can create a free account at [AWS Free Tier](https://aws.amazon.com/free/).

-## Create schema in Neon
+## Create a table in Neon

-To create a schema, navigate to the **SQL Editor** in the [Neon Console](https://console.neon.tech/), or connect to your project using Neon's [passwordless connect](../../connect/passwordless-connect/) feature:
+To create a table, navigate to the **SQL Editor** in the [Neon Console](https://console.neon.tech/), or connect to your project using Neon's [passwordless connect](../../connect/passwordless-connect/) feature:

 ```bash
 psql -h pg.neon.tech